 So to help you make a decision, here's a round up of the best in Android PDF apps that we could find.

 The best PDF editor right now is: Adobe Acrobat Pro DC

 Need to edit a PDF, not just view it?
 It's not free, but for professional results, Adobe Acrobat Pro DC is the tool for you.
 It gives you total freedom to create PDFs from scratch and edit existing documents without fuss, on desktop or mobile.

 - We've also highlighted the best free PDF editors.

-Adobe's Acrobat Reader isn't the most powerful of PDF viewing apps, but there's more than enough functionality for most situations, and excellent document compatibility means you should be able to view even the most complex of PDFs as it was meant to be seen.
+Adobe Acrobat Reader DC is one of the most powerful PDF apps.
+Even the basic free version offers more than enough functionality for most situations, and excellent document compatibility means you should be able to view even the most complex of PDFs as it was meant to be seen.

 Open a PDF from the web or share a document from another app and Acrobat Reader quickly displays it in a simple viewer.
 You're able to scroll around the document, zoom in and out or use simple searches, and everything works more or less exactly as you would expect.

-Advanced features include form filling and signing, and you're able to annotate files, highlight text, plus you can add and manage PDF comments.
+Advanced features in the paid-for version include form filling and signing, and you're able to annotate files, highlight text, plus you can add and manage PDF comments.

 The commercial extensions aren't always such good value.
 Converting files to and from PDF, reordering and rotating pages, are functions that other tools often do for free.
 Still, you don't have to sign up, and the free app delivers all the viewing functionality that many users will need.